5 Ways to Have a More Sustainable Christmas

 • The fake tree – If you are going to buy a fake tree invest in one that will last twenty years or more.
 There are also some great Christmas tree rental services that come complete with decorations around Australia.

 • The DIY – now this is where you can get creative, the possibilities are endless!
-I made this fairy light tree last year and I’ve also made variations of a stick tree in previous years.
+I made a fairy light tree last year and I’ve also made variations of a stick tree in previous years.
 Pinterest is bursting with DIY Christmas tree inspiration – I challenge you to give one a try this year!

 Lighting: Look for LED bulbs as they use 75% less energy and bonus points if they have solar panels!
 Check out your local hardware store for Christmas and fairy lights.